 Cosy Club – they have a gluten free menu at this restaurant and can offer you gluten free buns to go with your burgers.
 Great atmosphere too.

-Restaurants chains Carluccios, GBK, Cafe Rouge and Pizza Express all have branches in Bath and can cater well for gluten free and coeliac requirements.
+Restaurants chains Bills, GBK, Cafe Rouge and Pizza Express all have branches in Bath and can cater well for gluten free and coeliac requirements.
 My mother, who is coeliac, has eaten at the Bath branches of each of these and had no problems.

-The Oven – gluten free pizza that is safe for coeliacs.
+The Oven – another gluten free pizza that is safe for coeliacs.
 I may have interrogated them slightly about their cooking processes (I always get massive paranoia about whether “gluten free” pizzas are safe for coeliacs – so often they just bung them on the same surface without understanding that will make us coeliacs ill), however they passed with flying colours.
 The chefs prepare the gluten free pizzas away from the regular pizzas, take the ingredients from a fresh pot and cook the gluten free pizzas on separate trays, meaning they are as safe as possible for coeliacs.

 The Stable – across the road from the Oven (oooo choices) you will find more coeliac safe pizza, as they use similar preparation and cooking techniques.